Counting Sort: A New Pespective on Sorting

 Follow up: Could you come up with a one-pass algorithm using only constant extra space?

-This problem can be solved in multiple ways.
-The optimal solution uses the two-pointer technique to sort the array in a single pass.
-I will introduce this technique in Array Two-Pointer Technique Exercises.
-Here, we use the counting sort approach to solve this problem, which essentially requires you to sort the array containing only the elements 0, 1, and 2.
+There are many ways to solve this problem.
+The best way uses the two-pointer technique to sort the array in one pass.
+I will explain this in Array Two-Pointer Practice Problems.
+Here, we use counting sort to solve it.
+In short, you need to sort an array where the values are only 0, 1, or 2.

 We can create a count